Changes to plant health import requirements

 New requirements for citrus fruit from the Americas

-(c) from a pest-free place of production that has received official inspections showing no pest presence; or
+(c) come from a pest-free place of production that has received official inspections showing no pest presence; or

-In the case of both ginger/turmeric and citrus fruit, it is important to review the full details of the options given in the Draft Annex of this Regulation.
-When completing the phytosanitary certificate, the exact text from the legislation (for the selected option) must be copied and pasted into the AD.
+When completing the phytosanitary certificate, the exact text from the legislation (for the selected option) must be copied and pasted into the Additional Declaration.
 For an illustration, see the AGRINFO Guide Exporting fresh capsicum to the European Union.

 Clarification of CN codes